pholser/junit-quickcheck/README.md

         }
     }

+You can refer to the name of the theory parameter as an OGNL variable reference in the constraint expression.
-`#root` refers to the theory parameter itself.
-Currently, constraint expressions cannot refer to other theory parameters.
+Constraint expressions cannot refer to other theory parameters.

 junit-quickcheck generates values for a theory parameter with a constraint expression until `sampleSize` values pass the constraint, or until the ratio of constraint passes to constraint failures is greater than the `discardRatio` specified by `@ForAll`, if any.
-Exceeding the discard ratio is treated as an assumption violation.
+Exceeding the discard ratio raises an exception and thus fails the theory.

 ### How it works